DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 1. What does `Fact imitates fiction` mean?
 In context of the previous paragraph, can you find a real example of this happening in your world[^1]?
 2. `The LLM was trained on a Borgesian corpus` -> this refers to Jorge Luis Borges.
 What is he known for?
 Why would Lucilius train an LLM specifically on this one author?
 3. If living in fear is a self fulfilling prophecy, and we know that, why can't we just NOT do that anymore?
 What's the bottleneck?
 4. `an arms race of the imagination` -> do you see in what way this is a statement about our world?
-Can you point to an example of one person on each side of this arms race?
+Can you point to an example of one person on each side of this arms race?[^2]